When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 California PTs & PTAs – Approved by the Physical Therapy Board of California through Net Education Design, Inc., an agency recognized by the board to approve courses that meet Physical Therapy Regulations 1399.96.

-Ohio PTs & PTAs – Approved by the Ohio Physical Therapy Association, Approval #16S2303
+Oklahoma PTs & PTAs - Approved by the Oklahoma State Board of Physical Therapy, Approval #201710682

 - Describe the changes that take place in the cardiovascular, respiratory, endocrine, and musculoskeletal systems with aging.